yo-msh/portfolio/static/media/about.c89e8a7d624410925641.md

 # Travel / Geography

 - I am orginally from Haldwani, Uttarkhand, India.
-I am pursuing my graduation in Dehradune
+I am pursuing my graduation in Dehradun.
 - In 2011, I visited Hyderabad,IN.
 - In 2012, I visited Bangkok,TH.
 - In 2013, I visited Lavasa,IN.